86 separate references and commentary follow this brief discussion.

 17– Frost, H, Lamb, S, Doll, H, Taffe Carver, P, Stewart-Brown, S. Randomised controlled trial of physiotherapy compared with advice for low back pain.
 BMJ 23 Sept 2004.

 16 and 17 demonstrated that when it comes to chronic pain, physiotherapy has no clinical benefit beyond any other increase in activity levels.
-Literally any kind of exercise is helpful to low back pain patients, and people who take up an active hobby do even better than people who simply do some exercises.
+Literally any kind of exercise is helpful to low back pain patients, and people who take up an active hobby do even better than people who simply enter a physiotherapy program.

 18– Lasselin, J, et al. Low-grade inflammation may moderate the effect of behavioral treatment for chronic pain in adults.
 J Behav Med, 2016.39:916-24.